-In fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements in the Annual Report with the management of the Company including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed the audited financial statements in the Annual Report with the management of the Company.
+This review included a discussion of the acceptability and quality of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.

-The Audit Committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles in the United States, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
-In addition, the Audit Committee has discussed with the independent auditors the auditors' independence from management and the Company including the matters in the written disclosures required by the Independence Standards Board and considered the compatibility of nonaudit services with the auditors' independence.
+The Audit Committee reviewed and discussed the Company's audited financial statements with management and the independent auditors, who are responsible for expressing an opinion on the conformity of such statements with generally accepted accounting principles in the United States.
+The independent auditors denoted that their representations addressed the matters required to be discussed with the independent auditors by Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees."
+The review and discussion with management included a dialogue of management's assessment as to the effectiveness, not just the acceptability, of the Company's accounting principles, internal control over financial reporting and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
+Pursuant to such dialogue, management shall issue a statement reporting management's assessment of the Company's internal control over financial reporting, identifying the framework used by management in assessing the effectiveness of such internal control.
+In addition, the Audit Committee has discussed with the independent auditors the auditors' independence in relation to management and the Company, including matters outlined in the written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees" and considered the compatibility of non-audit services with the auditors' independence.

 The Audit Committee discussed with the Company's independent auditors the overall scope and plans for their respective audits.
-The Audit Committee meets with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Audit Committee meets with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality and efficacy of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board of Directors has approved) that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2003 for filing with the SEC.
-The Audit Committee and the Board of Directors have also recommended the selection of Ernst & Young, LLP as the Company's independent auditors for the fiscal year 2004.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board of Directors has approved) that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2004 for filing with the SEC.
+The Audit Committee and the Board of Directors have also recommended the selection of Ernst & Young, LLP as the Company's independent auditors for the fiscal year 2005.